mdeguzis/RetroRig-ES/README.md

 ## Updating

-The retrorig-setup.sh script also currently contains mechanisms to upgrade the OS, update the emulator binaries, and also a way to pull the latest files from github.
+The retrorig-setup-es.sh script also currently contains mechanisms to upgrade the OS, update the emulator binaries, and also a way to pull the latest files from github.

 ## Please Note